zuri-training/Team-16_My-CMS/contributions/Daniel Okafor.md

 ## I built the Signup Page alongside @Blessing Victor
 This is the issue link https://github.com/zuri-training/Team-16_My-CMS/issues/1 Here is the link to the page https://github.com/zuri-training/Team-16_My-CMS/tree/sub-main/frontend/main%20pages/sign-up

+## I also built the blog template starting from the newsletter section to the footer section,
+This is the link to the issue https://github.com/zuri-training/Team-16_My-CMS/issues/21 This is the link to the page https://github.com/zuri-training/Team-16_My-CMS/tree/sub-main/frontend/template%20pages/Blog